 When it comes to summertime foodie favorites, the only disadvantage is that they tend to only come around in, well, summer.

-And, you guys, that’s exactly what these baked dijon chicken skewers are.
+And, you guys, that’s exactly what these baked and breaded dijon chicken skewers are.
 Easy to make, baked in the oven, and breaded for crowd-pleasing appeal.
 They’re like delicious chicken nuggets baked on a stick and it’s genius.

 Do you have to marinade the chicken?